-Use the space below to reflect and respond to the following questions.
+Use the space below to reflect and respond to the following questions:

-1. What do you wish someone had told you when ye
+1. What do you wish someone had told you when you first started in HR?

-2. What have been the most impactful things you'v HR professional?
+2. What have been the most impactful thing(s) you've done to improve your effectiveness as an HR professional?

-3. Based on the advice from these progressive HR next year?

-ou first started in HR?

-e done to improve your effectiveness as an

-leaders, which insights do you want to focus on over the
+3. Based on the advice from these progressive HR leaders, which insights do you want to focus on as you head into 2022?

-What are three small, achievable actions you can take to embrace a progressive approach over the next four quarters?
+What are three small, achievable actions you can take to embrace a progressive approach in 2022?